poult-lab/daily-word/english_words_ learning.md

 The odds are very much in our favour (= we are likely to succeed) .

 "the degree to which sth is likely to happen"

+04.sustainable /səˈsteɪnəbl/

+[adj] sustainable forest management.

+"involving the use of natural products and energy in a way that does not harm the environment"